Azaleas prefer acidic soil with a pH of 5 to 6.5.

 It’s important to identify the plants in your yard before attempting to adjust the pH level of your soil, since some flowers and shrubs thrive in a slightly higher or lower pH soil.
 If the results of a soil test indicate that the pH of your soil needs adjusting, here’s how to go about adjusting it.

-Acidifying fertilizers can help raise soil pH over time to make soil less acidic.
+Acidifying fertilizers can help lower soil pH over time to make soil more acidic.

 Tips for Soil pH Correction